Description & Background

 • The downstream slope was steeper than the required 2:1 (Horizontal:Vertical) or flatter in some locations, with an average slope of about 1.8:1 at the failure section.

-• A missing or blocked foundation drain in the proximity of the failure section may have contributed to the liquefaction failure by increasing pore pressures and raising the phreatic surface in the failure section (Figure 5).
+• A missing or blocked foundation drain in the proximity of the failure section may have contributed to the liquefaction failure by increasing pore pressures and raising the phreatic surface in the failure section (see Figure 4 on the Photos Tab).

 During the century after construction, particularly once the dam came under FERC regulation about three decades before the failure, embankment stability analyses were performed for only two locations where there were specific seepage and stability concerns, and these analyses were not sufficient in scope to evaluate the stability of the entire 6,000-foot (1,830-meter) length of the Edenville embankments.
 In 1993, FERC recognized this (“because the embankments are so long … additional borings will be necessary”), however they did not follow up to ensure that additional borings were obtained.
 Moreover, unconservative assumptions had been made for soil parameters and slope geometry in the slope stability analyses, and if more accurate assumptions had been made, inadequate factors of safety for conventional slope instability would have been identified, even if the potential for static liquefaction was not specifically recognized.